Parsons Memorial Lodge

 The Parsons Memorial Lodge is a small building built in 1915 by the Sierra Club at the northern end of Tuolumne Meadows in Yosemite National Park.
 It was one of the earliest structures built of stone in a national park.

 Memorial

-The lodge is a memorial to Edward Taylor Parsons, a New Yorker who joined the Sierra Club about 1900, and who eventually became the club's director from 1905 to 1914.
+The lodge is a memorial to Edward Taylor Parsons, a New Yorker who moved to Berkeley, California and joined the Sierra Club about 1900.
+Parsons worked with William E. Colby to establish the club's outings program, and served as a director of the club from 1905 to 1914.
 Parsons was heavily involved in the losing fight against the flooding of the Hetch Hetchy Valley to provide a municipal water source for San Francisco.
 Parsons died in 1914, and in memorial the Sierra Club established a fund to build a club meeting house, library and headquarters in Yosemite.
 The site at Tuolumne Meadows was chosen for its accessibility to park backcountry and its location near Soda Springs, a location that the Sierra Club wished to safeguard.

 The lodge's design

 It is not clear who designed the Lodge.
 Mark White, brother-in-law and partner in Maybeck and White to architect Bernard Maybeck, was credited at the time of the lodge's completion.
 White was a Sierra Club member.
 Maybeck scholars Gray Brechln and Kenneth Cardwell have suggested that Maybeck was involved in the design, chiefly through similarities to Maybeck-designed buildings at Lake Tahoe.
 Maybeck is alleged to have done the conceptual design, which was developed by White and White's brother John, who would go in to design the LeConte Memorial Lodge.